cosmos/ics23/docs/README.md

 # ICS 23

-As already stated in the README.md, ics23 attempts to be a generic library to represent and verify merkle proofs for (ideally) many different merkle tree storage implementations.
+As already stated in the README.md, ICS 23 attempts to be a generic library to represent and verify merkle proofs for (ideally) many different merkle tree storage implementations.
 The library is heavily used in [ibc-go](https://github.com/cosmos/ibc-go) for proof verification.
 The following documentation uses the Golang implementation as a reference.

 The two most important top level types in the library are `ProofSpec` and `CommitmmentProof`.
 We will explain them in the coming sections.